wjzhengsh/blockchain/develop_install.md

  Use the **composer-rest-server** module to create a REST Server on your machine to expose your business networks as RESTful APIs.

-3. For use with new instances of Starter Plan, install **generator-hyperledger-composer** by using the following command:
+3. For use with new instances of Starter Plan running Hyperledger Fabric v1.2.1, install **generator-hyperledger-composer** by using the following command:

     ```
     npm install -g generator-hyperledger-composer@0.20.x